-If you feel you are overwhelmed with debt or being harassed by debt collectors, go to WashingtonLawHelp.org.
+If you feel you are overwhelmed with debt or harassed by debt collectors, go to WashingtonLawHelp.org.
 At Washington LawHelp you will find general information, self-help packets and resources to assist you with consumer and debt collection issues in Washington state.
 Learn more>

 Answering a Lawsuit for Debt Collection

 DEBT COLLECTION LAWSUIT?
 Washington LawHelp has a new interactive interview to assist individuals facing a debt collection lawsuit in Washington state.
-Answering a Lawsuit for Debt Collection allows you to create the paperwork you need to defend yourself and respond properly and on time.
-After you complete an online interview, the documents are created for you to print out, sign, file and serve.
+Answering a Lawsuit for Debt Collection allows you to create the paperwork you need to defend yourself and respond correctly and on time.
+After you complete an online interview, the documents created for you to print out, sign, file and serve.

 Buying & Owning a Car

 Having a car can be an expensive proposition.
 The Federal Trade Commission offers tips on buying vs. leasing, negotiating the best deal, financing, getting the most out of warranties and service contracts, using gas efficiently, and avoiding repossession.
 Learn more>